Frequently Asked Questions

 M9C 1B2

-Yes, as a registered charity, donations to the Canada Basketball Foundation of an amount over $200.00 are eligible for tax receipts.
+Yes, as a registered charity, donations to Canada Basketball of an amount over $200.00 are eligible for tax receipts.
 Tax receipts are automatically generated for any donations made online through our donation page.
-Any other inquiries about tax receipts can be addressed to cbfoundation@basketball.ca.
+Any other inquiries about tax receipts can be addressed to cbcommunity@basketball.ca

 The UNIFIED Assist Program works to identify and support community programs and initiatives focusing on increasing access to the game by assisting to remove barriers organizations are facing within underserved, under-represented or marginalized communities across Canada by providing financial support, as well as opportunities for development through Canada Basketball alignment programs.